-You also get experience in all aspects of technical theatre, including scenic design and production, costume design and construction, prop production and stage lighting.
+You also get experience in all aspects of technical theater, including scenic design and production, costume design and construction, prop production and stage lighting.

 You don't have to be a theatre major to have a good time with CCC theatre.

 All students are welcome to audition for parts or participate in other aspects of productions.

 In addition to providing courses and experience for theatre majors, these courses also benefit:

 - What will it cost?

 - How long will it take?